 A temporary repair can sometimes be made in an emergency situation.
-However, since a temporary repair may not hold, you must ride very slowly, preferably without any cargo, and have the tire replaced or permanently repaired as soon as possible.
-(For more information on temporary repairs, see If You Have a Flat Tire, page 168.)
+However, since a temporary repair may not hold, you must ride very slowly and have the tire replaced or permanently repaired as soon as possible.
+(For more information on temporary repairs, see If You Have a Flat Tire, page 165.)